hotwebmatter/coin-counter/README.md

 # Coin Counter

-Implementation of classic coin-counting algorithm.
+Implementation of classic coin-counting algorithm (thanks, CS50.)

 Demonstrates use of integer and floating-point division, and use of modular arithmetic to calculate remainders.